 Skip to main content

-Best places to start looking for property data.
+Best places to start looking for properties of chemicals and materials.

 or mechanical properties of carbonitrides

 Database of 32 million compounds (plus another 110 million from PubChem and eMolecules), many with experimental property data.
 Every property fact is associated with at least one article or patent reference.
 The easiest way to search is by substance, then bring up the record and browse the available properties, including physical, electrical, chromatographic, magnetic, spectra, optical, and thermodynamic.
 You can also search by one or more properties using the query builder.

 Collection of 8000+ handbooks and databases for chemistry and engineering, including a large number property data sources.
 From Material Property Search, enter your material/substance, then browse and select from the list of available properties grouped by category (electrical, mechanical, thermal/thermodynamic, etc.).
 Data is presented in interactive, downloadable tables, and in some cases interactive graphs.
 For chemicals, there's also the Open Chemicals Materials Search, NIST's database of thermodynamic data for 27,000 compounds.
 Click more to see some of the key titles.

 Single search for CRC's collection of chemical information databases.
 Includes CRC Handbook of Chemistry & Physics, Combined Chemical Dictionary, Properties of Organic Compounds, and Polymers: A Property Database.

 Open chemistry database of 96+ million compounds, with property and safety data coming from multiple data sources, including government agencies, R&D organizations, and chemical vendors.

 Extensive collection of physical property data.
 IMPORTANT: This series is now part of SpringerMaterials, which we don't license.
 However, you can still search the SpringerMaterials database

 for your compound and property.
 If the document you need is from a pre-2010 volume of Landolt-Börnstein, you can access it online via Portico